bazelbuild/bazel/site/docs/install-os-x.md

 <h1 id="mac-os-x">Installing Bazel on macOS</h1>

+This page describes how to install Bazel on macOS and set up your environment.

-Install Bazel on macOS using one of the following methods:
+You can install Bazel on macOS using one of the following methods:

 *   [Use the binary installer (recommended)](#install-with-installer-mac-os-x)
 *   [Use Homebrew](#install-on-mac-os-x-homebrew)